nathan-tranquilla/PureScript-For-JavaScript-Developers-A-Supplementary-Guide/src/Type_Classes.md

 # Type Classes

-This booklet covers some Type Classes from chapters 6-10 of PureScript By Example.
-We recommend readers use it alongside or instead of certain sections in the original book.
+This booklet covers some Type Classes from chapters 6-8 of PureScript By Example.
+We recommend readers use it alongside certain sections of the book.